bhagiradhijayaram/QuickBite---Food-Delivery-Website/README.md

-### 🍔 QuickBite - Food Delivery Website
+# 🍔 QuickBite — Modern Food Delivery Web App

 QuickBite is a modern and responsive food delivery web application that allows users to browse restaurants, explore menus, and place orders seamlessly.
 Built with a focus on user experience, the platform offers intuitive navigation, a clean UI, and smooth cart functionality — ideal for both mobile and desktop users.

-# 🍔 QuickBite — Modern Food Delivery Web App

-QuickBite is a sleek, fully responsive food delivery web application built with a focus on smooth user experience and clean UI.
-It allows users to browse restaurants, explore menus, add food items to their cart, and complete checkout — all within a fast and intuitive interface.

 ---